helle253/wikimedia-bot/README.md

 - /wikimedia_bot/twitter/access_token_secret
 - /wikimedia_bot/table_name

+### Twitter Setup

+You'll have to create a Twitter Project and generate API keys and access tokens.
+See [Twitter Docs](https://developer.twitter.com/en/docs/authentication/oauth-1-0a) for details.

+### Mastodon Setup

+Create a new Mastodon App, with read/write privileges.
+See [Mastodon Docs](https://docs.joinmastodon.org/methods/apps/) for details.

 ### OIDC

 To configure automated deployments, you will also need to configure Github secrets for the AWS_DEPLOY_ROLE.